StanfordBDHG/SwiftPackageTemplate/README.md

 3. You will either need to add the [CodeCov GitHub App](https://github.com/apps/codecov) or add a codecov.io token to your [GitHub Actions Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-environment) following the instructions of the [Codecov GitHub Action](https://github.com/marketplace/actions/codecov#usage).
 The StanfordBDHG organization already has the [CodeCov GitHub App](https://github.com/apps/codecov) installed.
 If you do not want to cover test coverage data, you can remove the code coverage job in the `build-and-test.yml` GitHub Action.
 4. Adjust this README to describe your project and adjust the badges at the top to point to the correct GitHub Action of your repository and Codecov badge.
 5. The Swift Package template includes a Swift Package Index configuration file to automatically build the package and [host the documentation on the Swift Package Index website](https://blog.swiftpackageindex.com/posts/auto-generating-auto-hosting-and-auto-updating-docc-documentation/).
 Adjust the `.spi.yml` file to include all targets that you want to build documentation for.
 You can follow the [instructions of the Swift Package Index](https://swiftpackageindex.com/add-a-package) to include your Swift Package in the Swift Package Index.
+6. Adjust the CITATION.cff file to admend information about the new Swift Package ([learn more about CITATION files on GitHub](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files)) and [register the Swift Package on Zenodo](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content).

 ## Installation